lhug/advent-of-code/README.md

 This contains my implementations for advent of code.

+## 2024, Day 12, phase one

+Overengineering at it again.
+Also, my stupid head.
+I started out trying to gather all required coordinates etc.
+Until I figured out, that I do not need any coordinates, except to know where to start, I was going mad slowly.
+After that, I only required to fix an off-by-one error.

 ## 2024, Day 11, phase two

 This I did not understand.
 So I had to get help from an AI.